firefox-devtools/ux/README.md

 # Contributing to Firefox DevTools UX

 Welcome, and thanks for your interest in contributing to DevTools UX!
-Our team only recently started working with design contributors, so things may be a bit disorganized initially.
+Our team only recently started working with design contributors, so things may be a bit disorganized at this time.
 I’m happy to hear any feedback or ideas on improving the onboarding process. —[Victoria](mailto:victoria@mozilla.com)

 ## First Steps